rebeccabilbro/rebeccabilbro.github.io/_posts/2018-6-13-xgboost-and-yellowbrick.md

 Here's how it works: A preliminary, naive model is fit, its error is computed, and the error is used to train the next model, and so on.
 In this way, the algorithm aims to optimize the loss function over function space by iteratively fitting models that point in the negative gradient direction.
 Gradient boosting models are also invariant to scaling inputs, meaning that they do not require careful feature normalization, as do some models (like k-nearest neighbors and support vector machines).

 In general, when I am prototyping a machine learning application, I leverage the Scikit-Learn API to compare many estimators and a few different hyperparameters.
-Because I work in a biweekly scrum cycle context, I'm less concerned with optimatization (at least at the outset), and more focused on proving out whether or not a new dataset is well-suited to prediction.
+Because I work on a biweekly sprint cycle, I'm less concerned with optimatization (at least at the outset), and more focused on proving out whether or not a new dataset is well-suited to prediction.
 Scikit-Learn does have [an implementation of gradient boosting](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingClassifier.html), but in this post, I'll be using [`xgboost`](https://github.com/dmlc/xgboost), which provides implementations of parallel tree boosting and also has a sklearn wrapper.

 Conveniently, there are an increasing number of Python libraries that expose convenient Scikit-Learn wrappers for custom estimators (e.g. Gensim, Keras, etc).
 This means that they can be used inside Scikit-Learn [pipelines](http://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) (if you've never experimented with pipelines or feature unions, here's [great post](http://zacstewart.com/2014/08/05/pipelines-of-featureunions-of-pipelines.html) by Zac Stewart on leveraging them in your ML workflow).